nikodemus/foolang/.github/pull_request_template.md

-**Check that**

-1. `cargo test` passes
-2. `cargo fmt` agrees with code formatting
-3. The branch is clean of noise commits like "oops", "typo", "more fixes", "debug prints"
+Rebase or squash so that the branch is _reasonably_ clean of noise commits like "oops", "typo", "more fixes", "debug prints".

-**Then, here**

-- Summarize your changes.
-- Add "Resolves #issuenumber" for each resolved issue.
+For Foolang changes:

+- Run `test_foo.sh`.

+For Rust changes:

+- Run `cargo fmt && cargo test`

+Delete this boilerplate text to indicate that you read it. :wink: